Collaborative Solutions

 The Carbon County WPLI Advisory Committee reached a consensus recommendation for three of the four Wilderness Study Areas (WSAs) within their purview.
 The Carbon County Board of Commissioners voted to accept the recommendations of the advisory committee.

-More info: Wyoming Public Lands Initiative website
+View the Wyoming Public Lands Initiative website.

 The purpose of the Grey’s River Forest Collaborative was to provide the federal, state and private land managers with recommendations to assess and address forest health, travel management and hydrology issues on the Grey’s River and neighboring districts.

-The purpose of the Sublette Forest Collaborative was to provide the federal, state and private land managers with recommendations to assess and address the forest health issues on forests throughout Sublette County
+The purpose of the Sublette Forest Collaborative was to provide the federal, state and private land managers with recommendations to assess and address the forest health issues on forests throughout Sublette County.

 In 2016, Wyoming Governor Matt Mead created the Outdoor Recreation Task Force to assess the state's outdoor recreation sector, its needs for the future, relationships with land access, and possible creation of an Office of Outdoor Recreation.
 The Ruckelshaus Institute's Jessica Western facilitated the 26-member group, guiding discussions, organizing information and presentations, and providing decision-making assistance.
 Together, the group developed 11 recommendations for the Governor's consideration.